Raytheon Technologies (NYSE:RTX) PT Raised to $95.00

-Raytheon Technologies (NYSE:RTX) had its price target increased by analysts at Credit Suisse Group from $94.00 to $95.00 in a research note issued to investors on Wednesday, PriceTargets.com reports.
-The firm presently has an “outperform” rating on the stock.
-Credit Suisse Group’s price target points to a potential upside of 11.46% from the stock’s current price.
+Raytheon Technologies (NYSE:RTX) had its price target upped by Credit Suisse Group from $94.00 to $95.00 in a research report issued on Tuesday, Benzinga reports.
+The brokerage presently has an “outperform” rating on the stock.
+Credit Suisse Group’s price objective points to a potential upside of 9.83% from the stock’s current price.

-RTX has been the subject of a number of other research reports.
-Langenberg & Company upgraded Raytheon Technologies from a “hold” rating to a “buy” rating in a research report on Monday, May 3rd.
-Susquehanna upped their price objective on Raytheon Technologies from $91.00 to $97.00 and gave the company a “positive” rating in a report on Wednesday, April 28th.
-Wells Fargo & Company started coverage on Raytheon Technologies in a report on Tuesday.
-They issued an “equal weight” rating and a $87.00 price objective for the company.
-Susquehanna Bancshares upped their price objective on Raytheon Technologies from $91.00 to $97.00 and gave the company a “positive” rating in a report on Wednesday, April 28th.
-Finally, Redburn Partners started coverage on Raytheon Technologies in a report on Thursday, May 13th.
-They issued a “buy” rating for the company.
-Four investment analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has assigned a strong buy rating to the company.
-The stock has an average rating of “Buy” and an average target price of $88.07.
+A number of other research analysts have also issued reports on RTX.
+Wells Fargo & Company began coverage on shares of Raytheon Technologies in a report on Tuesday, May 18th.
+They issued an “equal weight” rating and a $87.00 target price on the stock.
+Susquehanna Bancshares upped their target price on shares of Raytheon Technologies from $91.00 to $97.00 and gave the company a “positive” rating in a report on Wednesday, April 28th.
+LADENBURG THALM/SH SH upgraded shares of Raytheon Technologies from a “neutral” rating to a “buy” rating and set a $100.00 target price on the stock in a report on Monday, May 3rd.
+Zacks Investment Research lowered shares of Raytheon Technologies from a “buy” rating to a “hold” rating and set a $88.00 price objective on the stock. in a report on Friday, April 30th.
+Finally, Morgan Stanley increased their price objective on shares of Raytheon Technologies from $89.00 to $97.00 and gave the stock an “overweight” rating in a report on Tuesday, May 4th.
+Four analysts have rated the stock with a hold rating, twelve have given a buy rating and one has given a strong buy rating to the company.
+Raytheon Technologies currently has an average rating of “Buy” and an average price target of $88.07.

-In other Raytheon Technologies news, EVP Frank R. Jimenez sold 19,713 shares of the company’s stock in a transaction that occurred on Wednesday, April 28th.
-The stock was sold at an average price of $82.47, for a total value of $1,625,731.11.
-Following the sale, the executive vice president now owns 62,221 shares in the company, valued at $5,131,365.87.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-0.18% of the stock is owned by corporate insiders.
+In other news, EVP Frank R. Jimenez sold 19,713 shares of the firm’s stock in a transaction that occurred on Wednesday, April 28th.
+The shares were sold at an average price of $82.47, for a total transaction of $1,625,731.11.
+Following the completion of the sale, the executive vice president now owns 62,221 shares of the company’s stock, valued at $5,131,365.87.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, EVP Frank R. Jimenez sold 1,400 shares of the firm’s stock in a transaction that occurred on Friday, May 21st.
+The stock was sold at an average price of $85.97, for a total transaction of $120,358.00.
+Following the sale, the executive vice president now directly owns 74,374 shares of the company’s stock, valued at approximately $6,393,932.78.
+The disclosure for this sale can be found here.
+Insiders sold 25,665 shares of company stock valued at $2,138,790 in the last ninety days.
+0.11% of the stock is owned by corporate insiders.

-Several hedge funds and other institutional investors have recently made changes to their positions in the company.
-Bridgewater Advisors Inc. bought a new position in shares of Raytheon Technologies during the first quarter worth approximately $288,000.
-Slow Capital Inc. increased its stake in Raytheon Technologies by 15.5% during the 1st quarter.
-Slow Capital Inc. now owns 4,596 shares of the company’s stock worth $355,000 after acquiring an additional 616 shares during the period.
-Axiom Investment Management LLC bought a new position in Raytheon Technologies during the 1st quarter worth $312,000.
-Paces Ferry Wealth Advisors LLC bought a new position in Raytheon Technologies during the 1st quarter worth $209,000.
-Finally, Gladstone Institutional Advisory LLC increased its stake in Raytheon Technologies by 122.1% during the 1st quarter.
-Gladstone Institutional Advisory LLC now owns 7,126 shares of the company’s stock worth $551,000 after acquiring an additional 3,918 shares during the period.
-Institutional investors own 75.09% of the company’s stock.
+Hedge funds have recently added to or reduced their stakes in the company.
+Fort Pitt Capital Group LLC acquired a new stake in shares of Raytheon Technologies during the fourth quarter worth approximately $21,733,000.
+Evolution Wealth Advisors LLC lifted its stake in Raytheon Technologies by 88.1% during the first quarter.
+Evolution Wealth Advisors LLC now owns 348 shares of the company’s stock worth $27,000 after purchasing an additional 163 shares during the last quarter.
+Harbour Investments Inc. bought a new position in Raytheon Technologies during the first quarter worth $28,000.
+Disciplined Investments LLC lifted its stake in Raytheon Technologies by 136.9% during the first quarter.
+Disciplined Investments LLC now owns 372 shares of the company’s stock worth $29,000 after purchasing an additional 215 shares during the last quarter.
+Finally, Paradigm Strategies in Wealth Management LLC bought a new position in Raytheon Technologies during the first quarter worth $30,000.
+74.78% of the stock is owned by institutional investors and hedge funds.

 About Raytheon Technologies